ibexa/documentation-developer/docs/releases/updating_ez_platform.md

     #### Required manual cache clearing if using Redis

-    If you are using Redis as you persistence cache storage and you see a notice message like `In AbstractTagAwareAdapter.php line 71: Notice: Undefined index: value`, please clear Redis instance manually after the upgrade.
-You can do it in two ways, by using `redis-cli` and executing following command:
+    If you are using Redis as your persistence cache storage and you see a notice message such as:
+    `In AbstractTagAwareAdapter.php line 71: Notice: Undefined index: value`, clear Redis instance manually after the upgrade.
+    You can do it in two ways, by using `redis-cli` and executing the following command:

     ```bash
     FLUSHALL